Alprazolam (By mouth)

-- Tell your doctor if you are breastfeeding, or if you have glaucoma, lung problems, liver disease, kidney disease, or a history of drug or alcohol addiction, depression, mental illness, or seizures.
-Tell your doctor if you drink alcohol.
+- Tell your doctor if you have kidney disease, liver disease, glaucoma, lung problems, or a history of drug or alcohol abuse, depression, mental health problems, or seizures.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.